zinggAI/zingg/README.md

 - Reference Data Management
 - Data enrichment from external sources

-Zingg is a no-code way for analytics engineers to quickly intergate data silos and build unified views.

 ## Key Zingg Concepts

 For data mastering, Zingg learns 2 models from the training data.